 Made in U.S.A.
 The first models were introduced about 1963/4.

 Distinctive features: One of the first transistorised, desktop calculators.
-The first programmable desktop calculator.
+The first programmable desktop calculator, using a 'Learning' mode.

 Capabilities - 4 functions, memory, raising to powers.
 Programmable using a Key-stroke Learn mode.